rhiannonlynne/f_factors/source/m5_by_amp/README.md

 These have been verified to run on the LSP (https://lsst-lsp-stable.ncsa.illinois.edu).

 The notebooks are mostly for running things for individual rafts step by step, so that we can examine results along the way.
+The main notebook is `m5_by_amp.ipynb`, which reads out the QE curves and read noise from DM butler, and uses code from `syseng_throughputs` to calculate m5.

 If you want to loop over all the rafts without examining the results for each, use the `.py` files.